 Calum Muskett (Professional Climber) talks you through how to build your first rack, some of the equipment he carries and what it’s used for.

 Different names for the same thing.
 Wired nuts are a progression from the techniques that our climbing forefathers developed to keep themselves safe when climbing.
 They started off by carrying pebbles and small rocks in their pockets that they would wedge into cracks and thread some hemp rope around to secure themselves to the rockface.
 This progressed to threading metal nuts until finally some climbing specific metal wedges were designed and fitted to a semi-rigid wire.

 I like to carry a set of 1-11 sized wires along with doubles in sizes from 1-6.
 Some people like to have their doubles in a different manufacturers design meaning they have a slightly wider choice of gear placements depending on the size and shape of the cracks.
 I like to keep these wires in size order on three oval shaped ‘biners’ for ease of handling.

 The first spring loaded camming devices were invented by Ray Jardine after the technical innovations of Greg Lowe in the early 1970s.
 These were designed to protect the parallel sided cracks that were so prevalent in the sandstone and granite climbing areas of the US.
 Nowadays the most popular camming units tend to be the double-axle camming units such as Black Diamonds Camalots and DMM Dragon Cams due to them having a wider range for each individual unit.

-For micro cams Black Diamond, Metolius and Totem seem to be leading the pack.
+For micro cams also Black Diamond and DMM seem to lead the pack.
 I carry between a single and double set of cams depending on where I’m climbing, due to the high prices it can be a good idea to partner up with buying cams buying odd and even sizes!